gemini-hlsw/crystal/README.md

 * `Async[F]`
 * `ContextShift[F]`

-The `crystal.data.react.implicits._` import will provide:
+The `crystal.react.implicits._` import will provide:
 * `Reusability[ViewF[F, A]]`, `Reusability[ViewOptF[F, A]]` and `Reusability[ViewListF[F, A]]`, based solely on the wrapped value `A` (and as long as there's a `Reusability[A]` in scope).

 ## scalajs-react